 By 1882, the disease is already widespread throughout France.
 It’s the third in a row of grapevine diseases that destroy Europe’s vineyards.
 In fact, downy mildew is one of the most economically significant grapevine diseases for decades to come, producing many record low-yielding vintages up until 1969.

 What does it do?

-Downy mildew attacks the green parts of the vine where yellowish patches appear on the leaves and it delays ripening.
+Downy mildew attacks the green parts of the vine where yellowish patches appear on the leaves (called oil patches) and it delays ripening.
 In fact, it can cause the leaves to fall off completely – thereby halting photosynthesis entirely.
 Furthermore, downy mildew eventually decreases the winter hardiness of the vines.

 You can’t make much wine with what’s leftover and the resultant wines are weak.

 How it spreads, the treatment and cure?

 This fungus is generally spread during cool, wet vintages and can hit at any time of the year.
 The oil patches are actually spores that are spread by winds.